adkelley/javascript-to-purescript/tut05/README.md

 > [<< Introduction](https://github.com/adkelley/javascript-to-purescript) [< Tutorial 4 Part 2](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P2)

-Welcome to Tutorial 5 in the series **Make the leap from Javascript to PureScript**.
-Be sure to read the series [Introduction](https://github.com/adkelley/javascript-to-purescript) where you'll find the Javascript reference for learning FP abstractions, but also how to install and run PureScript.
-I borrowed (with permission) the series outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
+Welcome to Tutorial 5 in the series **Make the leap from Javascript to PureScript**, and I hope you've enjoyed the learnings thus far.
+Be sure to read the series [Introduction](https://github.com/adkelley/javascript-to-purescript) to learn how to install and run PureScript.
+I borrowed (with permission) this series outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
-A fundamental assumption of each tutorial is that you've watched his [video](https://egghead.io/lessons/javascript-composable-error-handling-with-either) before tackling the equivalent PureScript abstraction featured in this tutorial.
-For this particular tutorial, you should also review his [transcript](https://egghead.io/lessons/javascript-a-collection-of-either-examples-compared-to-imperative-code#/tab-transcript) which has the imperative and FP code examples in Javascript.
-Brian covers the featured concepts extremely well, and I feel it's better that you understand its implementation in the comfort of JavaScript.
+A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-composable-error-handling-with-either) before tackling the equivalent PureScript abstraction featured in this tutorial.
+And for this particular tutorial, you should also review his [transcript](https://egghead.io/lessons/javascript-a-collection-of-either-examples-compared-to-imperative-code#/tab-transcript), which has the imperative and FP code examples in Javascript.
+Brian covers the featured concepts extremely well, and it's better that you understand its implementation in the comfort of JavaScript.
 Finally, if you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05).

 ## PureScript code organization

-Each of the examples below shows the FP example in JavaScript, followed by its PureScript ported equivalent.
+Each of the examples below shows the FP example in JavaScript, followed by its port to PureScript.
 In my [Github repository](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05), you will find each code snippet in a separate PureScript file; importing ExampleX.purs and calling it from `Main.purs`.
 All my utility functions, including `chain` and `fromNullable`, and their corresponding FFI are in the `Data` folder.
-It is worth noting that I refactored `chain` from the [previous tutorial][Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05) to point-free style.
-So if you're interested in tacit programming then have a look at `chain` and read the discussion on point-free style in `Example 1` below.
+It is worth noting that I refactored `chain` from the [previous tutorial](Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05) to point-free style.
+So if you're interested in tacit programming, then have a look at `chain` and read the discussion on point-free style in `Example 1` below.
 Finally, Example 5 requires reading a JSON file, so I have created `example.json` and put it in the folder `./src/resources`.

 A few of the examples simulate receiving JSON objects and values over the wire.
-If I were doing this in production, I would likely use [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut-core/blob/master/README.md) to parse the JSON and transform the objects and values into a PureScript Record and basic types respectively.
+If I were doing this in production, I would likely use [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut-core/blob/master/README.md) to parse the JSON and transform the objects and values into PureScript Records and basic types respectively.
 But I want to keep it simple, so I decided to access the JavaScript objects and their name/value pairs using the FFI.
 Furthermore, I typically treat them as `Foreign` types until I print them to the console.

 ### fromNullable and fromEmptyString

-When handling `Foreign` types derived from Javascript or JSON over the wire, there is always the possibility that they may be null or undefined.
-But in PureScript there are no `null` or  `undefined` values, so we typically represent it by the value `Nothing` from the [`Maybe`](https://pursuit.purescript.org/packages/purescript-maybe/3.0.0/docs/Data.Maybe#t:Maybe) type.
-So think of `Nothing` as something like a type-safe `null`, and we'll save further details on the `Maybe` type for a later tutorial.
+When handling `Foreign` types derived from a Javascript function or JSON coming over the wire, there is always the possibility that they may be `null` or `undefined`.
+But in PureScript there are no `null` or `undefined` values, so we typically represent this concept by the value `Nothing` from the [`Maybe`](https://pursuit.purescript.org/packages/purescript-maybe/3.0.0/docs/Data.Maybe#t:Maybe) type.
+Think of `Nothing` as something like a type-safe `null` and, for now, we'll save further details on the `Maybe` type for a later tutorial.

 To match Brian's code examples, I created `fromNullable` to check whether a `Foreign` type is `null` or `undefined`, returning `Either Error Foreign`.
 Similarly, `fromString` returns `Either Error String`, depending on whether a string is empty.
 I am always looking for opportunities to DRY (Don't Repeat Yourself) out my code and found `fromNullable` and `fromString` to be very similar.
-So I abstracted the repetition into a separate function `toEither`.
-This method is another example of the benefits of PureScript polymorphism too.
-Notice how I was able to make `Right x` a polymorphic type so that it works for both `Foreign`, `String` and perhaps other types in the future.
+So I abstracted the repetition into a separate function, `toEither`.
+This method is another example of the benefits of PureScript's support for polymorphism.
+Notice how I was able to make `Right x` a polymorphic type so that it works for both `Foreign`, `String` and other types.

 ```haskell
 toEither :: forall a.
 Boolean -> String -> a -> Either Error a